rumpelsepp/blog/content/blog/2020-10-15-ssh-through-websocket.md

 To solve this problem I jumps over S to T.
 This solution works only, if T is connected to S and maintains this connection to be reachable.
 Since the connection between S and T is also "secured" by a shitty HTTP proxy, it must be tunneled through `webcat`.
+`webcat` understands any HTTP or SOCKS proxy configuration and uses it automatically.

 ### T <-> S